-The Indigenous Evaluation Committee (the Committee) will support transparency, accountability and working in partnership with Aboriginal and Torres Strait Islander peoples with regard to evaluation and learning in the National Indigenous Australians Agency (NIAA) and across government.
-The Committee's primary objective will be to strengthen the quality, credibility and influence of evaluations relating to policies and programs led by the NIAA through the provision of independent strategic and technical advice.
-The Committee will also provide advice on broader implications for NIAA's program performance reporting activities and leading and influencing change across government.
+The Indigenous Evaluation Committee (the Committee) will support transparency, accountability and learning with regard to evaluation and program performance reporting in NIAA.
+Its objectives will be to strengthen the quality, credibility and influence of evaluations relating to policies and programs led by the NIAA through the provision of independent strategic and technical advice.
+The Committee will also provide advice on the quality and robustness of NIAA's program performance reporting activities.